santos97/deep-NSCLC/README.md

-# Deep-NSCLC Using InceptionV3 model:
+# Deep-NSCLC Using InceptionV3 and custom model:

 To provide the pathology department at JSS Hospitals with highly accurate model which can detect lung cancers and also predict the mutations.